makeitlabs/authbackend/README.md

 # authbackend

 Some rough documentation as of January, 2021

+## Dockers

+To run or build Docker, Containers or Kubernentes, see the `Dockerfile`

+To Build:
+`sudo docker build -t authbackend .`

+To run flask debugger:
+`sudo docker run --rm -it  --entrypoint /bin/bash authbackend`

+To run w/ gunicorn proxy (and a proxy path):
+`docker run -it  -p 5000:5000   --env AUTHIT_PROXY_PATH=authit authbackend`

+As of this writing - it doesn't do anything to properly setup database or `makeit.ini` files (I think it will run a developer-staging setup as-is).
+This means you need to restore and load databases and `makeit.ini` from backups to work in production

 ## Install prerequisites

 (As of Ubuntu 20.04.1) Start with only doing the stuff that you NEED to below, and only if you have problems, try depricated or questionable stuff.